The penalty for not having health insurance in 2018:

 - The individual mandate penalty still applies if you’re uninsured in 2018.

 - The penalty is pro-rated for the number of months you’re without coverage.

 - The penalty is higher than it used to be.

 - The penalty is based on your modified adjusted gross income (MAGI).

-- Your penalty can’t exceed the national average cost of a Bronze plan.
+- Your penalty can’t exceed the national average cost of a bronze plan.

 - This tool will calculate your Obamacare penalty.

-The mandate penalty still applies in 2018
+The mandate penalty still applies for 2018